oracle-livelabs/developer/build-ords-apis-in-adb/4-rest-enable-objects/rest-enable-objects.md

 10. Next we'll create an output parameter so we can return a result.

-    > 💡 **NOTE:** We should expect the count or rows where the passed in value is equal to the values in col2 in our table.*
+    > **NOTE:** We should expect the count or rows where the passed-in value is equal to the values in col2 in our table.*

 11. Under the **Source** area, locate the **+ Create Parameter** button.
 Click the **+ Create Parameter** button.